 Categorize warranty claims for each test group by the specific component replaced or repaired.

-File a ZWIR, meeting the requirements below, with the Chief, Emissions Certification and Compliance Division, if the cumulative number of unscreened warranty claims for a specific propulsion-related part or battery, or a repair of such parts, represent at least 1 percent or 25 in number (whichever is greater) of the vehicles of a California-certified test group.
+Submit a ZWIR to the Executive Officer, meeting the requirements below, if the cumulative number of unscreened warranty claims for a specific propulsion-related part or battery, or a repair of such parts, represent at least 2 percent or 50 in number (whichever is greater) of the vehicles of a California-certified test group.

 The ZWIR shall contain the following information in substantially the format outlined below: